Students can use the rich resources of Rush Rhees Library.

-In addition, the Center is sponsoring a series of “Undergraduate Conversations” in 2015-16—informal gatherings at which students can connect with a faculty member and with one another around a topic related to humanistic study.
-During spring 2016, one “Undergraduate Conversation” will be held each month at 5 p.m. in Morey Hall’s third floor lounge.
-Refreshments will be served.
-Please see the Events page for details.
+In addition, the Center sponsors a series of “Undergraduate Conversations” —informal gatherings at which students can connect with a faculty member and with one another around a topic related to humanistic study.
+Recipients of Humanities Research and Innovation Grants (HRIG) are especially encouraged to attend.

 For more information about departments in the humanities and humanistic social sciences, click on the following: